dustinlegacy/globalhealthpipeline/README.md

 ## Storage ##

-In order to store the data that we are creating.
-It is important to note here that we are trying to avoid using anything on a personal computer, as that is not a realistic vision for the deployment of a commerical data pipeline.
-As such, we will need some cloud provider.
-Due to our familiarity with the product, we are going to use GCP.
+We will be using the Google Cloud Platform (GCP) and specifically buckets to store our raw data in a cloud storage location.

-IMPORTANT: GCP does have a free tier where you can get $300 of free credit for 90 days.
-That being said, when you are setting up the profile, you will be required to enter in a credit card or payment method before you get started.
-For the sake of this project, I am going to purchase a pre-paid VISA card with $100 preloaded onto said card.
-As GCP bills monthly, I want this to be seperate from my actual bank account.
+GCP has a free tier where you can get $300 of free credit for 90 days.

-EDIT: Turns out that Prepaid Cards are not allowed for GCP.
-I guess I will just use this to pay for my gas lol

-EDIT 2: It did not work at the pump.
-I guess I will use it to pay for chicken

-EDIT 3: Turns out there is no zip code attached to the card.
-As such, I cannot add it online.

-That being said, Google claims that they will not charge the card until conset is given to begin billing.
-We are just going to add my basic card.
-Wish me luck.

 After getting access into the GCP console, we are going to create a new project.
 Ours will be called "globalhealthdatascience".

 The next step is downloading the Google Cloud Console on your local machine.

 The setup guide can be found here: https://cloud.google.com/sdk/docs/install

 After downloading, run the command below in from your project terminal to login.
 This is also a good way to determine if you downloaded GCP correctly.